-Student grades will be available to parents at any time through the Rediker PlusPortals service which may be accessed on the Spark website.
+Student grades will be available to parents at any time through the Canvas Learning Management System.
+Information will be sent home to our families as to the log-in procedure.
+Log-in questions should be addressed to jennifer.larochelle@sparkacademynh.org.
 Report cards will be transmitted electronically shortly after completion of each marking period.
 Parents may request paper copies to be mailed home.

 Technical classes will require student proficiency in each area of study according to the assessment standards established for each class.

-As Manchester Community College offers semester classes, grades obtained through those classes will be reported on the students' Spark Academy report card after the second and fourth marking periods.
+Manchester Community College offers Early College Courses to our students.
+Grades obtained through those Spark Academy approved classes will be reported on the students' Spark Academy report card at the end of each semester.
 The assessment criteria for each college class will be determined by the college instructors.